 “Access to legal research is not a problem given electronic databases and search capabilities.
 A bigger challenge is using technology for investigative purposes.
 We consider social media searches as legal research.

-We access proprietary databases for asset searches, skip traces, etc. We make frequent use of FOIA requests all in the name of strengthening our clients’ case.
+Our team accesses proprietary databases for asset searches, skip traces, etc., making frequent use of FOIA requests.
+It further helps us strengthen our clients’ case.
 The biggest challenge today may be information overload!”

 9. Not improving tactics with time